sage-code/eve/manual/structure.md

 **example**
 ```
-write ("true" if True, "false"); // true
+write ("true" ?
+True, "false"); // true
 ```

-### λ expressions
+## λ expressions

-An λ expression we can use multiple conditionals nodes separated by comma:
+An λ expression we can use multiple conditionals nodes separated by comma

 **syntax:**
 ```
-  identifier := (value if condition,...,default_value)
+  identifier := (value if condition,... default_value)
 ```

 **nodes**
-* each node is evaluated until one is true,
+* each node is evaluated until one is true;
-* each node can return one single value,
+* each node can return one single value;
-* the last node do not use a condition but ","
+* the last node do not use a condition but ",";

-**example**
+**example:**

 ```
 routine main():
   Integer: p1, p2, x;